The outdoor dining room at Hadrian's Villa in Tivoli

 - Please read the general information about developing your interests.

 - Do explore the Greeks, the Romans & Us (Cambridge Classics website for prospective students).

 - There is no required reading for Classics applicants but the Director of Studies has provided advice and reading suggestions which you will find useful.

-- Events which may be of interest in the year before you apply (year 12 in the UK) include Oxford and Cambridge Student Conferences, the Oxbridge Classics Open Day, and King's Open Days.
+- If you can come to an Open Day, you will be very welcome.
+But if it suits you to arrange a more personal visit we are very happy to meet you so that you can find out what it's really like to study here.
+Do just contact the Admissions Office (firstname.lastname@example.org).
+Events which may be of interest in the year before you apply (year 12 in the UK) include Oxford and Cambridge Student Conferences, the Oxbridge Classics Open Day, Classics Taster Day, Sixth Form Study Days, and King's Open Days.
 Students from backgrounds where there is little tradition of entry to Higher Education might like to think about applying for the Sutton Trust Summer Schools or the CUSU Shadowing Scheme.

-- If you visit Cambridge, you might like to go to the Museum of Classical Archaeology (and there is an educational pack aimed at sixth formers).
+- If you visit Cambridge, you might like to go to the Museum of Classical Archaeology (there's a highlights pack which may help).

 - Course outline and film

 - You will find more information on the Classics Faculty website, including an introductory film and the Classics Faculty Handbook.

 - Applying with limited support or advice

 - Extenuating Circumstances form